pete6184/SQLAlchemy_Challenge/README.md

 * I stated by finding the most recent date in the data set.

-* Using this date, I retrieved the last 12 months of precipitation data by querying the 12 preceding months of data.
+* Using this data, I retrieved the last 12 months of precipitation data by querying the 12 preceding months of data.

 * I then loaded the query results into a Pandas DataFrame and set the index to the date column and sorted by date.